 The Hawaiian Islands are full of locations that were once considered sacred and otherworldly.
 Human sacrifices, worship and various rituals occurred in these areas and, as a result, are now considered hotbeds for paranormal activity.
 Hawaiian natives still consider these sites to be sacred, and few people will venture into these areas in the hopes of spying a ghost or two.

 For example, Kaena Point is said to be more than a mere haunted area; it's supposedly the actual entryway into the place of the gods.
 Visitors brave enough to venture into this area often report hearing the sound of voices, but not just a singular voice.
 Reports of thousands of voices, many of which do not sound human, are said to resound at the same time.

 Hickam Air Force Base is the site of many reported ghostly encounters.
-In particular, the headquarters for the Pacific Air Forces is said to be haunted by many spirits of those who died as a result of the attack on Pearl Harbor.
+In particular, the headquarters for the Pacific Air Forces is said to be haunted by many spirits of those who died as a result of the attack on Pearl Harbor in which over 1,000 people died.
 One famous ghost named Charley is reportedly seen quite frequently.
 While he is not reported as being aggressive or malicious, his presence does frighten many of the personnel attached to this military base.